mdogucu/comp-data-sci/data/01-database-extraction/README.md

 ---

-Any human decisions that needed to be made on a per-database basis are listed below:
+Take notes in this section any human decisions involved that can potentially go into the methods section of the manuscript.

 - on Web of Science topic search was conducted.
 It states "Searches title, abstract, author keywords, and Keywords Plus."